zackees/sudo-win32/README.md

 a star.
 If you don't, then you are a bad person.

 Note that as this release:
+  * If NOT in admin mode:
     1. the command always return 0 indicating success, regardless of the actual exit code of the command.
     2. The output of the command is not captured.
+  * Else if in admin mode:
+    1. The command is executed as admin.
+    2. The exit code is returned.
+    3. The output of the command is captured.

 # How this works